Our Mission is to promote and advocate for a safe, patient focused cannabis industry in Arizona.

 He served as the President of the University of Phoenix (Apollo Group) and took the organization from a loss of several million dollars a year when he started to a market cap of several billion dollars when he took the company public on the NASDAQ.
 Mr. Gibbs has an MBA from the University of Illinois, a BA from Arizona State University, and a CPA (retired) from the State of Arizona.

-Tim Sultan, Executive Director
+Samuel Richard, Executive Director

 Pele Fischer Esq., Lobbyist